tlevine/course-map/volunteer.md

 and then Tuesday I'll also be around to help with show and tell.
 Possibly I'll be around more than this to fill in any gaps.

-I am flexible about dates so if people want to swap I can probably accomodate.
+I am flexible about dates so if people want to swap I can probably accommodate.

 #thealphanerd